thisisbliss/auto_backup_drupal_config/README.md

 - Initial Release, working with Platform.sh and Drupal (not Multisite)

 ### dev-main (latest changes)
-- send a test google chat message with parameter test_google_chat
+- send a test google chat message by using parameter test_google_chat
+- compare new drupal config about to be imported, before reporting/backing up as "lost config"

 ## Copyright 2024 Bliss Digital Ltd
 This program is free software: you can redistribute it and/or modify